 Step 2 – Develop a Threat Assessment

 A logical assessment of the likelihood these threats are to materialize will focus your efforts.
-Having a clear vision regarding the credible threats you actually face will define goals and prioritize purchases.
+Having a clear vision regarding the threats you face will define goals and prioritize purchases.
 Unless you’re made of money, efficiency goes a long way when preparing for a bad day.
-As you face decisions on where to leverage your efforts and funds, a well-thought-out threat assessment will sharpen your focus.
+A well-thought-out threat assessment will sharpen your focus.

 Start by making a list of everything you can imagine going wrong.
 No event is too small, none too large.
 This is simple brainstorming.
-List everything that comes to mind.
+Write down everything that comes to mind.
 By the end of it you should have a sizable list.

-Remember your personal profile.
-Take into consideration the unique area in which you live.
-Living in Maine, a Nor’Easter blizzard could easily cut power for weeks (it’s happened before).
-However, if you live in Nevada, drought might be a bigger concern.
+Use your personal profile.
+Consider where you live.
+Living in Maine, an ice storm could easily cut power for weeks.
+If you live in Nevada, drought is a bigger concern.
 If you live in California, it might be wildfires or earthquakes.
 Those are just a few natural disasters, however.
 Other events could have more severe consequences.

 Download my SHTF Plan Example Spreadsheet if you find it useful for following along.